EpicEricEE/typst-plugins/src/number.typ

   // Wrap in brackets if necessary. let exponent = lower.exponent == upper.exponent and lower.exponent != none
-  let parantheses = force-parentheses or exponent if parantheses {
+  let parantheses = follows-unit or exponent if parantheses {
     result = "lr((" + result + "))"
   }